Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Ghost Fade Alpha"			"2"

 			// The Mutant Tank's ghost fade effect starts all over after this many seconds passes upon reaching the limit set by the "Ghost Fade Limit" setting.
-			// Note: This is ignored when the "Combo Ability" setting is set to "1".
 			// Note: This setting can be overridden for specific players.
 			// --
 			// Minimum: 1